-Is Swaddling Safe for my baby?
+Is Swaddling Safe for My Baby?
 Swaddling has many benefits when done correctly.
 Swaddling incorrectly increases the risks of SIDS and Hip Dysplasia.

 Over recent years there have been debates on the benefits & risks of swaddling your baby.